About Me Button

 In my early S Scale days of the 1990s, I was buying S Scale brass indiscriminately, without any real “plan” as to how it might all fit together some day.
 The S Mod Modules were being used frequently.
 We were getting together as a club with the Central Jersey S Scalers on a regular basis.
 Dave Bailey’s 32 foot long “Allen” hump yard had his 3 Conrail SD40-2 putting on an amazing modeling show moving cars over the hump with a working car retarder.
 I wanted to join in on this action.
 This SD40-2 was my second “big” project after my PRR GP9 was originally completed in 1988.
 Since I was making railfan trips to Altoona at that time, the SD40-2 were truly everywhere, and became a favorite of mine.
 They still are to this day.

 This model was made by Overland in 1983 as Overland model 1744.
 I got this one in about 1990 and had it painted by the 1991 NASG Convention in Syracuse NY.
-I would eventually have 3 of them, but sold the other 2 without finishing them as I focused more on PRR transition era.
-I still would LOVE to have a Chessie SD40-2 though!
+I would eventually have 3 of them, but sold the other 2 without finishing them because at that time I focused more on PRR transition era.
+That has all changed greatly.
+I am now very much into “modern” S Scale modeling as best as it can be done with the limited number of cars and locos available.

 Syracuse NY 1991 NASG Convention Contest